Overview

 addcriteria 2 t/nonsmoker

-criteria to the 2nd policy in the list of policies. -
+Adds anonsmokercriteria to the 2nd policy in the list of policies.

 findpolicy Betsy